Landscape Alternatives Brochure Web Version Available! (NEW June 2021)

 Are all recommended alternatives hardy throughout the Great Lakes Region?
 No. All alternatives are hardy to Zone 5 or lower.
 About 85% are hardy to Zone 4 or lower, and roughly half to Zone 3 or lower.

 Does the brochure include any “nativars”?
 Yes.
 For about a third of the native plant recommendations, we included the names of one or more cultivars.
-However, we include text in the brochure explaining that gardeners prioritizing habitat benefits or revegetating natural areas should look for seed-grown plants.
+However, we include text in the brochure explaining that gardeners prioritizing habitat benefits should either look for seed grown plants or choose cultivars that retain the traits that research indicates are most important for wildlife utilization (e.g., flower structure, leaf color).

 Header Image: Northern spicebush (Lindera benzoin) flower, Suzanne Cadwell under Creative Commons license via flickr.com